VadymV/BOB/README.md

 to the brain response of a source image

-In short, my plan is as follows:
+In short, the steps are as follows:
 1. Create a packaged Python code
 2. Deploy containerized code to an endpoint (e.g., Cloud Run, Kubernetes)
 3. Let users evaluate affective ranking of images by accessing that endpoint